Theater of Pompey

 Hidden Rome: the City Beneath the Streets

-It’s little wonder Rome is called the Eternal City.
+It’s little wonder we call Rome the Eternal City.
 A rich architectural legacy spanning more than two millennia bridges today’s metropolis with the city of the Caesars and the Rome of the Popes.
-In Rome’s centre, you can barely turn a corner without stumbling upon something special—a triumphal arch, an ancient temple, or even an Egyptian obelisk.
+In the centre, you can barely turn a corner without stumbling upon something special — a triumphal arch.
+An ancient temple.
+Even an Egyptian obelisk.

 So much has survived from Rome’s heyday that we think we know the ancient city well.
 Scratch beneath the surface, however, and you find that much of Rome remains hidden.
 This isn’t to undervalue Rome’s main ancient attractions.
 The Roman Forum was the ancient city’s hub, a melting pot of international trade, social ostentation, and political conspiracy.